Curriculum Vitae

 Computer Engineering (2020 - present)

-I’ve studied different areas in computing, and gained a lot of hard and soft skills.
+I’ve studied different areas of computing and gained a lot of hard and soft skills.
 Subjects I’ve particularly enjoyed include Software Engineering, Data Structures, Compilers, and Operating Systems.

-During my graduation, I was part of a extracurricular that develops aerospace technologies, Zenith Aerospace.
+During my graduation, I was part of an extracurricular that develops aerospace technologies, Zenith Aerospace.
 There I was able to learn programming skills and be exposed for the first time to open-source.

 Research